 - A. Captains should print a scorecard from TennisLink before each match to use for lineup exchange.
 All eligible players will be listed at the bottom of each scorecard; therefore, if you have additions, printing the scorecards before each match will avoid confusion with the opposing team. - B. Scores must be entered within 24 hours of the completion of a match.
-The winning captain is responsible for ensuring that scores are entered.
+The winning captain is responsible for ensuring that scores are entered and the losing captain is responsible for confirming the scores.
+Deliberately entering or confirming incorrect scores destroys the integrity of the ratings system and any captains found doing so will have a grievance filed against them and may receive suspension points in accordance with the USTA League Suspension Points System.
 Score confirmation or score disputes must be made within 48 hours of score entry.
-Scores for the last match of the season must be entered within 2 hours in order to confirm winners and develop playoff draws or the match may be double defaulted.
+Scores for the last match of the season must be entered within two hours of the completed team match in order to confirm winners and develop playoff draws, or the match may be double-defaulted.